decentralized-identity/credential-trust-establishment/credential-trust-establishment/spec.md

 The full University Diploma example used in this document is included as the first sample listed in the Appendix.

+**trusted_governance** (optional): Contains a list of URIs for goverance files trusted by the author of THIS governance file.
+If you trust this governance file, you should (under the opinion of this governance's author) trust these as well.
+TODO: Include a note about how to link to a specific version  / general version of governance file when versioning is added.

 ```json
 {
 	"@context": [